 - Accommodation: Skovdal Kro or similar in Jelling (Important: Skovdal Kro is 2 km from the train station in Jelling.
 During the summer season, there is a free shuttle bus to take you to the train station on departure.
 At other times the hotel will be happy to order a taxi for you – fare not included.
 There is a restaurant here that is closed on Sundays.
 If you stay here on a Sunday, we recommend you have your dinner in Jelling before coming to the accommodation.)

 Your hike along Hærvejen from Viborg to Jelling has come to an end.
 We recommend that you stay an extra night in Jelling in order to explore the many interesting historical monuments.

-On this walking holiday, you will be staying in six B&Bs, one charming inn and one campsite.
-All B&Bs and inns have en suite facilities.
-At Bøllingsø Camping you will stay in a comfortable double room or a private cabin with access to shared bathroom and shower facilities, all linen, towels and blankets are provided.
+On this walking holiday, you will be staying in seven B&Bs and one charming inn.
+Where possible, we book rooms with en suite facilities, although not all of the B&Bs have these.
 We have tried to choose accommodations that offer friendly service, clean and comfortable rooms and local flavour.

 *Hotels are subject to availability.
 In case a particular hotel is fully booked for your desired dates, we will replace it with a hotel of equal value and quality level.
 We will provide exact accommodation details to you upon booking confirmation.